Skip to content

 Best Practices

-• Use descriptive variable names (e.g., DATABASE_URL, not DB)
+• Use descriptive, uppercase names (e.g. DATABASE_URL, not db)

 • Never commit secrets to version control